The story of my work

 With a broken heart, I picked up and eat-prayed-and-loved across Europe before Liz did.
 I cried a lot.
 (I’m a cryer.)
 I ate so much gelato.
 I got lost in old villages.
 And I got found on a hillside in Sienna while wisteria was in bloom, petals falling all around me, in silent meditation.
 After weeks of not knowing what to do next, I just knew.
 I’d go home (eventually) and start my own business.

 I opened Pink Elephant Communications in Toronto in 2008.
 I worked exclusively with self-employed clients in helping and creative professions — doulas, practitioners of Traditional Chinese Medicine, naturopaths, therapists, life coaches, artists.
-My people.
-I wanted to use what I learned so well in the monied marbled offices to help the world-changing (and underpaid) helpers.
+I wanted to use what I learned so well in the monied marbled offices to help the helpers.

 After 11 years, I retired Pink Elephant Communications to become … me.
 Still the ghostwriter, still behind the scenes, but now with a name that’s her own.